Shane-Wilson-class/solid-project-1/solid-project-1/Tests/README.md

 cd solid-project-1

 # Create a new test project
-dotnet new xunit -n solid-project-1.Tests
+dotnet new nunit -n solid-project-1.Tests

 # Add the test project to the solution
 dotnet sln add solid-project-1.Tests/solid-project-1.Tests.csproj